 Q. How much did it cost you to get those books published?

 For most of my books, I contributed nothing but time.
-Samhain, Carina, and Entangled (some of my publishers) are traditional, royalty-paying entities.
-If you contribute money towards the publication of your book, it’s considered self publishing, vanity publishing or subsidy publishing, depending on several factors.
+The publishers I work with are traditional, royalty-paying entities.
+If you contribute money towards the publication of your book, it’s considered self publishing, vanity publishing, or subsidy publishing, depending on several factors.